 LVH can represent either a physiologic (athlete’s heart) or pathologic cardiac response that can occur in a variety of cardiac, genetic, and systemic diseases (Figure 10-2), or in response to hemodynamic loading of the ventricle (arterial hypertension and aortic stenosis).

-Accurate identification of ...
+Accurate identification of the underlying ...